Neural Generalization of Multiple Kernel Learning: Multiple Kernel Learning

 where $\beta_j$ can be interpreted as the weight of the kernel $k_j$.
-In support vector machines seeking to find a hyperplane with the maximum margin, the MKL problem can be solved by the following objective function \cite{sonnenburg2006large}:
+In support vector machines, which seek to find a hyperplane with the maximum margin, the MKL problem can be formulated as the following optimization problem \citep{sonnenburg2006large}: